-One of the most critical metrics that e-commerce stores should measure, but often don't, is the cart abandonment rate.
+One of the most critical metrics that online retailers should measure, but often don't, is the cart abandonment rate.
 This number helps to determine how many potential consumers leave without purchasing anything.
-Why is it important to measure this metric?
-High rates of cart abandonment signal a deeper problem that needs to be addressed, including poor user experience, slow page load times, high shipping costs, lack of coupons, limited payment options, and more.
+After all, high rates of cart abandonment signal a deeper problem that needs to be addressed, including poor user experience, slow page load times, high shipping costs, lack of coupons, limited payment options, and more.

 While the exact cause may not be immediately apparent, monitoring the metric enables brands to know when it's essential to make a more in-depth assessment.
-Taking a cue that something is wrong, companies can dive deeper into the e-commerce experience, observe potential roadblocks, conduct surveys, and explore measures to improve the purchasing process.
 Addressing site issues on time can prevent cart abandonment from happening continuously, improve sales, and allow brands to recover from losses more quickly.

-You don't have to perform complex mathematical equations to calculate this metric.
-Cart abandonment rate is simply the percentage of shopping carts that didn't convert.
-The easiest way to determine your cart abandonment rate is first to calculate your cart conversion rate, which is just the number of completed purchases divided by the number of shopping carts opened.
+There’s good news: You don't have to perform complex mathematical equations to calculate this metric.
+Cart abandonment rate is simply the percentage of shopping carts that didn't convert — the easiest way to determine your cart abandonment rate is first to calculate your cart conversion rate, which is just the number of completed purchases divided by the number of shopping carts opened.

 Let's say your business recorded 100 completed purchases within the month, and 800 shopping carts opened, which equates to 12.5% completed transactions.